This teacher training is accredited as a 200 hour Yoga Teacher training through Yoga Alliance Professionals.

 Every day will include a workshop length experiential teaching session exploring asana, meditation, breath and the teaching points we’ll be exploring through the day.

 There will be 180 hours of face to face tuition, delivered through twelve taught modules.
 There will be 20 hours of non-contact work, including some assisting or observing classes and sequencing homework.

 What do I need to do before I start?

 - Two years of yoga and/or meditation practice.

-- If you haven’t attended classes with Claire before, I would recommend attending a workshop or taster day to see if my style of teaching resonates
+- If you haven’t attended classes with Claire before, we would recommend attending a workshop or taster day to see if the style of teaching resonates

 Any other suggestions?